 “Ahh!” he said finding the perfect disk.

 Jake, as one of his friends put it, ‘bought into all that power of music B.S. to soothe the soul of the savage beast within’.
 Jake laughed in the face of the comment, because there was a lot of poetic gibberish attached to the power of music adding to the quality of life, but there was a day when music did just that for him.
-Would he have been so ridden with despair that he would’ve wanted to end it all?
-No. The quality of life discussion could be had there, and at various other points of his life, however, and even though the gist of the conversation was way above his paygrade, he couldn’t deny that his life wouldn’t be as enjoyable without music.
+Was it possible despair could so overpower him that he would’ve wanted to end it all?
+No. There was a discussion of the quality of life somewhere in the middle however.
+The gist of the conversation was way above his paygrade, but he didn’t think his life would be as enjoyable without music.

 As a true aficionado, Jake moved through the more superficial music to the more obscure material through the course of his life, and he believed more obscure material provided a wavelength that required aeration, maturation, and exposure for it to oxidize, find its flavor and release its aroma.
 As such, when Jake Guerrero chose his special brand of music, and played it in his expensive car stereo, chosen for clarity over capacity for volume and bass, he expected reactions.
 He expected the woman of his dreams to search for the real Jake Guerrero through music.

 “What do you think?” he asked when the most beautiful song he had ever heard began spilling out the speakers.

 “It’s nice,” she said.
 When he said nothing.
 She turned to him and said, “I like it.”